Humanitarian Assistance (Genocide Victims) Bill [HL]

 Overview

-This bill mandates the UK Secretary of State to consider the prevention and punishment of genocide when allocating international humanitarian aid.
-The Secretary of State must assess whether genocide has occurred if requested by at least ten Members of either the House of Lords or the House of Commons.
+This bill mandates that the UK Secretary of State consider the prevention and punishment of genocide when allocating international humanitarian aid.
+The Secretary of State must form a view on whether genocide has occurred if requested by a group of at least ten members of either the House of Lords or the House of Commons.

 Description